Mission 05 · Stage 1

 3

-Show center block
+Show the middle block

 showPattern(patternC);